INNOVATORS VS COVID 19

-We talked to Radek Kaczynski of Bouncer, a company that provides the most intelligent email verification solution in the form of Backend as a Service and here is what he said about it.
+How Radek Kaczynski of Bouncer is producing the most intelligent email verification solution in the form of Backend-as-a-Service.

 First of all, how are you and your family doing in these COVID-19 times?